PedroPeterrr/PedroPeterrr/README.md

-- 👋 Hi, I’m @PedroPeterrr
+👋 Hi, I’m @PedroPeterrr
-- 👀 I'm curious about learning to code.
+👀 I'm passionate about learning to code and building web applications.
-- 🌱 I'm currently learning HTML5, CSS3, and JavaScript to become a web developer.
+🌱 I'm currently learning HTML5, CSS3, JavaScript, and diving into React, Node.js, PNPM, NPM, Postman, and Swagger to become a proficient web developer.
+⚡️ I’m interested in building scalable and efficient web apps.

 <!---
 PedroPeterrr/PedroPeterrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.